Nopey/ofmice/README.md

 * Write bash script that generates patches and tarballs from svn (basic patch logic already complete)
 * Modify gameinfo.txt to hard-code TF2 Location. (hashsum it after)
+* `ofserver` binary that is basically `ofmice` but for dedicated servers

 ### UI things
 * disable launch button if it outlook is bad
 * investigate russian translation
 * make button look like update button when updates needed
+* add a close button and disable decorations with https://developer.gnome.org/gtk3/stable/GtkWindow.html#gtk-window-set-decorated

 ### distribution things
 * Launcher self update detection